Why broadcast live audio from your smartphone?

 In case you're hosting with CloudRadio, you can find your settings in the Dashboard section.

-After configuring the app with your server details, it should sought of look like the above screenshot.
+After configuring the app with your server details, it should look like the above screenshot.

 The next step is connecting to the broadcasting server.
 You can transmit what's being recorded by your microphone or play music.